-Arnold will receive a certificate and a year of free plays at all of the DBAA Sectional Tournaments in 2018.
-His name will be included on the DBAA maintained plaque with all our previous winners.
-Congratulations, Mr. Hawkins.
+Jane will receive a certificate and a year of free plays at all of the DBAA Sectional Touraments in 2019.
+Her name will be included on the DBAA-maintained plaque with all of the previous winners.
+Congratulations Mrs. Melby.

 ACBL Unit 253